Disability and complex medical needs - advice

 - parental ability to prioritise all of the child’s daily needs and care requirements

 - pattern and history in relation to previous reports or information about the care of other siblings.

 - Parents may experience feelings of guilt, shame, depression, and victimisation that require professional counselling.
 Parents’ needs also have to be considered.

-- Have the grief and loss issues experienced by parents with a child with a disability or limited life expectancy been assessed?
+- Have any grief and loss issues experienced by parents with a child with a disability or limited life expectancy been assessed?

-- Does the family have adequate financial support?
+- Does the family have adequate financial and practical support?

 Key questions for assessing the safety needs of the child and siblings

 Undertake an intake risk assessment, risk assessment or review risk assessment to determine the risk to the child.

 Review and update the essential information categories and complete the risk assessment taking care to ensure that the four dimensions of analysis are completed with particular attention to how the child’s disability or complex medical need impacts their vulnerability, the severity of the harm, the likelihood of harm and whether any safety can be identified.